 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

 All budgeted funds were used to implement the planned actions and services for this goal.
-We spent more than originally projected because of additional AB 130 funding.

 An explanation of how effective the specific actions were in making progress toward the goal.